 - Bring a few cups of water to a boil (I use my tea kettle for this).
 Add 1 cup of cashews to a measuring cup and pour the boiling hot water on top to cover.
 Let them soak for 5-10 minutes, then drain them.

 - To a high powered blender, add the soaked cashews, lemon juice, salt, apple cider vinegar, ground mustard and 1/2 cup water.
 Blend on high until smooth, scraping the sides as needed.
 Set aside.

 For the Potato Salad:

-In a large pot, place the chopped potatoes and enough water to cover them.
-Bring to a boil and cook for 10-15 minutes, until the potatoes are tender when pierced with a knife.
+- Add the chopped potatoes to a large pot and cover them with water.
+Bring to a boil and cook for 10-15 minutes, until the potatoes are tender when pierced with a fork.
 Drain the potatoes in a colander.

-In a large bowl, add the potatoes, red pepper, green onions, celery, red onion if using and parsley.
-Next, add the Cashew Mayo.
+- In a large bowl, add the potatoes, red pepper, green onions, celery, red onion if using, parsley and cashew mayo.
 Mix until well combined with a large wooden spoon.
 Add salt to taste.